jungsoft/rajska/README.md

 Absinthe Phase to perform object scoping.

-Authorizes all Absinthe's [objects](https://hexdocs.pm/absinthe/Absinthe.Schema.Notation.html#object/3) requested in a query by checking the value of the field defined in each object meta `scope`.
+Authorizes all Absinthe's [objects](https://hexdocs.pm/absinthe/Absinthe.Schema.Notation.html#object/3) requested in a query by checking the underlying struct.

 Usage: